Thursday’s ‘Bold And The Beautiful’ Spoilers: Sally Keeps Her Enemy Close

 Sally needs to gain Flo’s sympathy and convince her that they’re friends.
 The redhead wants to maintain a friendly relationship so that Flo will go out of her way to keep Sally happy.
 Sally knows how to play Flo while trying to steal Wyatt from her at the same time.
 She’s hoping to fool Flo for as long as possible.

 The soap opera spoilers hint that Flo will be touched by the gift.
-However, this won’t stop her from stopping by Dr. Escobar’s office later this week.
+However, this won’t keep her from stopping by Dr. Escobar’s office later this week.
 She’s determined to find out about Sally’s condition and if there’s anything they can do to help her.

 Ridge ends his relationship with Brooke and starts a new beginning this week on #BoldandBeautiful.
 You do not want to miss what happens next! pic.twitter.com/JswbbScvMf